Gleaners, Jean Francois Millet, 1857

 Welcome!

-CLiMB (Computational Linguistics for Metadata Building) aims to improve subject access to image collections through the use of computational linguistic techniques.
-CLiMB-2, under the leadership of Judith Klavans, is funded by the Mellon Foundation from 2005-2007.
-CLiMB-1, also funded by the Mellon Foundation, was based at Columbia University under Judith Klavans' direction, from 2002 to 2004.
+The Computational Linguistics for Metadata Building (CLiMB) research project produced a Cataloger’s Toolkit for enhancing subject access to digital image collections.
+CLiMB-2, under the leadership of Judith Klavans, was funded by the Mellon Foundation from 2005-2008.
+CLiMB-1, also funded by the Mellon Foundation, was based at Columbia University under Dr. Klavans' direction, from 2002 to 2004.

 University of Maryland